pitikikoune/YOLODatasetCreator/README.md

 ## Will there be any updates?
 If there will be any issues, yes.
 But I won't be very active when it comes to adding new stuff to the dataset creator.

+## Can I use it in my own program?
+Yes, you can do whatever you want with it, but you must credit me.